AlephAlpha/Nekomata/doc/Builtins.md

 ### `nub` (`u`, `1 -> 1`)

-Remove duplicate elements from a list or a string.
+Remove duplicate elements from a list.

 ### `sort` (`o`, `1 -> 1`)

-Sort a list or a string.
+Sort a list.

 ### `permutation` (`↕`, `1 -> 1`)

-Get a permutation of a list or a string.
+Get a permutation of a list.

 If the argument is a number, it is converted to a range from 0 to that number minus 1.